 Divorce Financial Matters

-In order to reach agreement or to have an agreement approved by a judge there has to be full disclosure of all assets and liabilities.
+In order to reach an agreement or to have an agreement approved by a judge, there has to be full disclosure of all assets and liabilities.
 We can help you with this sometimes complicated process.

-As an alternative to going to court it may be possible for agreement to be reached through the mediation or collaborative law process.
+As an alternative to going to court, it may be possible for an agreement to be reached through mediation or collaborative law process.